You can choose to use a registered Migration Agent to help with your visa application, particularly if you require a medical waiver.

 Make a complaint

 Some migration agents are unaware of New Zealanders eligibility for a Resident Return Visa or Protected SCVs right to citizenship.
-They may suggest clients apply for a Partner Visa or the NZ 189 Visa instead.
+They may suggest clients apply for a Permanent Visa instead.
 The best way to correct this situation is to make a formal complaint.
 You should at least inform the migration agent once you are granted RRV or citizenship so they do not misinform other New Zealand clients.

 To make a complaint about your registered migration agent, you will need to complete the MARA online complaints form.
 The majority of complaints are finalised within six to 12 months.